Configure Back-Channel Logout

 Back-Channel Logout restrictions

-1. You must use the HTTPS protocol.
-Unencrypted HTTP or any other protocols are not allowed.
+1. You must use the HTTPS protocols.
+Unencrypted HTTP or other protocols are not permitted.

 2. You must not use Auth0 subdomains.
 Some Auth0 subdomains are: